Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_insights.md

 ![API Health example](/Images/marketplace/consumer_experience/ci_api_health.png)

-You can filter by products, subscriptions, applications, and select a pre-configured time range or customize your own.
+You can filter by products, subscriptions, applications, and a pre-configured time range or customize your own.

 The view shows all transactions, successes, client errors, and server errors with the total number, percentage details, and trend (when **Compare to previous period** is selected) in the tiles across the top below the filter options.
 Click the **Compare to previous period** option to compare the current selected time range to the previous time range.
 You can compare the current week, month, or year to the previous week, month, or year to understand how your API usage is changing over time.